Agent Mode

 Is my data used for model training?

-No, Warp nor its provider OpenAI trains on your data.
+No, Warp nor its providers OpenAI or Anthropic train on your data.

 Can I use my own LLM API key?